KDRS-SA/search-and-view-docs/_docs/xml/edit.md

 title: edit
 parent: XML View
 ---
+Field values can be edited by using this tag. <br>
+Any Ruby function can be used, as long as its on the format `field.method` or `field[0..3]`. <br>
+Multiple methods can be chained, e.g. `field.method1.method2` etc.<br>
-Field values can be edited by using this tag.
-Any ruby function can be used, as long as its on the format `field.ruby_method` or `field[0..3]` etc. The edits will be done in the final table, after all the lookups (joins).
-Multiple methods can be chained, if needed.
+The edits will be done in the final table, after all the lookups (joins). <br>
 Sorting will be done after the edits.

-Example:
+## Example
 {% highlight xml %}
     <table>
         ...